opnsense/tools/README.md

     # make core

-A cdrom live image is created using:
+A dvd live image is created using:

-    # make cdrom
+    # make dvd

-A serial memstick image is created using:
+A serial memstick live image is created using:

     # make serial

-A vga memstick image is created using:
+A vga memstick live image is created using:

     # make vga

-A flash card disk image is created using:
+A flash card full disk image is created using:

     # make nano

-A virtual machine disk image is created using:
+A virtual machine full disk image is created using:

     # make vm